ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `diedEvent`

-### `respawnedEvent`
+### `spawnedEvent`

 ### `ApplyDamage`

 ### `Die`

-### `Respawn`
+### `Spawn`

 There are events that fire at most major points for a player during gameplay.
-This example shows how to receive an event for players being damaged, dying, and respawning, as well as how to make a player automatically respawn after dying.
+This example shows how to receive an event for players being damaged, dying, and spawning, as well as how to make a player automatically respawn after dying.

 One important thing to note - `player.damagedEvent` and `player.diedEvent` only execute on the server, so if you are writing a script that runs inside of a client context, it will not receive these events!